cecpk/RocketMAD/docs/advanced-install/nginx.md

        }
    }
    ```
-   Or if you want to use a subdirectory, e.g. http://my-domain.com/map, add this:
+If you want to use a subdirectory, e.g. http://my_domain.com/map, add this instead of the above:
    ```
    upstream app_server {
        # fail_timeout=0 means we always retry an upstream even if it failed